 13. Apologize quickly

 One of the best ways to reconnect with your spouse emotionally after an angry session or an emotional meltdown is to apologize quickly.
-Say sorry for everything bad you said when you were going through the phase and make the apology count.
+Say sorry for everything negative you said when you were going through the phase, and be sure to make the apology count.
 Also, ensure the apology count.
 Also, ensure that the apology is at the same level as your mistake.
 For instance, if you shouted at your spouse in front of their parents, apologize when their parents are present.
 It might be helpful to take the “Apology Language” quiz on the Gary Chapman website.

 14. Get them a gift

 If you want to reconnect with your spouse, who is angry due to your previous behavior or mistake, get them a gift.
-It doesn’t have to be something precious or expensive; it should just matter to your spouse.
+It doesn’t have to be something precious or expensive; it should be something that matters to your spouse.
 It could be something as thoughtful as a pair of gloves in the winter or even a new pair of jeans for the upcoming date night.